Foo2000/Analyzing-COVID-19-Search-Trends-and-Hospitalization/README.md

-# COMP551_Project_1
+# Analyzing COVID-19 Search Trends and Hospitalization
-Repository for COMP 551 Project 1: Analyzing COVID-19 Search Trends and Hospitalization
+Applied supervised learning, dimension reduction, and various validation strategies to analyze the search trends of symptoms and to predict the hospitalization cases based on their patterns.